Skip to content

 // Signature The name and signature of the job.

-func (receiver *ProcessPodcast) Signature() string {
+func (r *ProcessPodcast) Signature() string {

 return "process_podcast"